 The branding of the international trade network has undergone very significant changes.
 The only thing she retained was restraint.
 There are no bright colors and an abundance of details in it.
 On the sign, as well as on the logo, only the name was always present.
 At first, it was black and white, and then it became colorful.
 The fanciful symbols are replaced by the most simple and understandable letters.

 This brand has used several types of typefaces in its logo.
-Moreover, she paid great attention to them because the logo served as an entrance sign.
+Moreover, she paid great attention to them because the logo was an entrance sign.
 Early versions were dominated by a font reminiscent of Couplet CF Bold by Connary Fagen Type Design.
-Then another was introduced – with individually designed symbols in the Old English style.
+Then, another was introduced – individually designed symbols in the Old English style.
 The modern logo uses the Myriad Pro-Bold typeface by Carol Twombly and Robert Slimbach for Adobe Systems.
-It’s a simple, bold sans serif with the W, a, and t slightly tweaked.
+It’s a simple, bold sans serif with slightly tweaked W, a, and t.

-The brand range now consists of blue (lettering) and yellow (sun-shaped icon).
-Previously, it was black and white and red, dark gray, purple, and brown.
+The brand range now includes blue (lettering) and yellow (sun-shaped icon).
+Previously, it was black, white, red, dark gray, purple, and brown.